 We recommend checking the strength of the wifi to make sure the internet connection meets your needs, because internet infrastructure in Phuket varies.

-However, if these connections are slow, you could sign up for a high-speed pocket wifi device and have it delivered to your place.
+However, if these connections are slow, you could get a sim card and buy a pocket wifi device and have it delivered to your place.
 This way, you’ll have reliable internet every day.

 Internet in Apartment Buildings

 From our experience, apartment buildings in Phuket tend to use one router for the entire apartment complex.

 This may not pose a problem.
 However, you may experience slower internet speeds when multiple units simultaneously use the wifi.

 If a dependable internet connection is crucial to your work or business, you may want to sign up for your own internet service through True or TOT.

 Internet In Condos

 Depending on the property owner, most condos will come with individual internet services and a dedicated router for each unit.

 This ensures a stronger, more stable internet connection, unlike apartment buildings that share broadband throughout the entire complex.

 Internet in Houses